calummoore/blog-product/content/products/yabble/index.md

 We don't yet have an option to reply to a message, so that will be the next key step for the MVP.

 I spent quite a bit of time understanding the different video formats (wars) and what it all means.
 It turns out the OpenVidu video server records the meetings as webm, but webm is not supported by IE or Apple (supposedly for hardware and/or licensing reasons, [depending on who you speak to](https://www.reddit.com/r/apple/comments/40b3y3/this_is_how_you_can_play_webm_in_safari/cysutuq?utm_source=share&utm_medium=web2x&context=3)).
-MP4 (with H.264 encoding) is supported by all browsers, but there doesn't seem to be a way to transcode from webm to MP4 on the fly, which means that anyone on those browsers would have to wait for the conversion of the entire video before being able to view it.
+MP4 (with H.264 encoding) is supported by all browsers, but there doesn't seem to be a way to transcode from webm to MP4 on the fly, which means that anyone on those browsers would have to wait for the conversion of the entire video before being able to view any of it.
 If the video is long, this could take a long time (e.g. many minutes)!

 To add to the complication, Chrome and FF will only allow seeking behavior if your [server responds to partial data requests](https://stackoverflow.com/questions/8088364/html5-video-will-not-loop).
-This makes on the fly transcoding even harder, because the browser will request a specific chunk in the final format (e.g. MP4), and we'll some how find the corresponding part inside the webm file - honestly I don't think that is possible.
+This makes on the fly transcoding even harder, because the browser will request a specific chunk in the final format (e.g. MP4), and we'll some how find the corresponding part inside the pre-converted webm format - honestly I don't think that is possible.

 An avenue for investigation is HLS, which basically splits up a stream into multiple MP4 chunks and then plays them consecutively.
 HLS is not well supported natively, but there are libraries that provide wide platform support (after all it is just MP4).
 Given the chunks are small, it may be easier to encode an entire chunk on the fly, and then select the requested part for seeking support - although I'm not even sure if seeking would work the same way with HLS.

 Alternatively, I could look at either modifying OpenVidu or going with another MediaServer platform so that I can export videos in MP4, however I have read that this can lead to very large MP4 files as they are not optimized for streaming.

 Finally, one further bit of complication/annoyance is that OpenVidu (for some unknown reason) decides to spend extra CPU cycles zipping all of the webm videos when the session ends.
 This makes it more tricky as we have to wait for the zip to complete, only to unzip again to decode.
-It's more annoying than anything else.
+We can handle it, it's just more annoying than anything else.

 ### Day 4